Welcome to Hunt County Shared Ministries (FISH)

 Hunt County Shared Ministries was organized to help meet basic emergency needs of families residing within Hunt County.
 Organized in 1980 the ministry has grown from a small pantry to providing services ranging from food to prescription medicines.

-Each year, FISH (more commonly known as) serves over 8,000 families in crisis which included over 28,000 individuals.
+Each year, FISH (more commonly known as) serves over 19,000 families in crisis.

 FISH is supported by a coalition of churches, individuals, local businesses, a partner agency with the United Way of Hunt County and the North Texas Food Bank.